ajsalmons/ECSE351_GNU_Problem_Set/README.md

         - Amplitude: 0 to 1, step of 0.01, default 1
         - Frequency: 0 to 5 Hz, step of 0.1 Hz, default 0.5 Hz
         - (Initial) Phase: 0 to 360 degress, step of 5 degress, default 90 degrees between Y1 and Y2
+        - Offset: -1 to 1, step of 0.02, default 0
 - Signal Generation
-    - Generate sine waves from two Signal Source blocks
+    - Generate a complex sinusoid from a Signal Source block
-    - Parameters controlled by Dials
+    - Apply Frequency and Phase Shift blocks in two parallel streams/signals
+    - Convert Complex to Float
+    - Apply Multiply Const (Amplitude) and Add Const (DC offset) blocks
+    - Multiply the two signals to get Y1 x Y2
 - Time Series
     - QT GUI Time Sink block
     - 4s Window
 - XY Plot
     - Converted Signal 1 and Signal 2 from float to one complex stream
     - Used Constellation Sink block, displays 10s of data (Maximum period of either signal)
-- Multiplication: Multiply signals in float stream, add as separate input to Time Sink

 # Difficulties
 - Phase difference drifts slightly over simulation time